Alexander1321x1/Alexander1321x1/README.md

 - 📫 You can reach me on Discord: **Alexander1321**

-- 📄 Know about my experiences **I'm currently in my second year of computer science.**
+- 📄 my experiences: **I'm currently in my second year of computer science.**

 - ⚡ Fun fact **I like cats.**